 Final step: fresh basil.

 Layer the leaves, roll them up into a tight bundle, and cut thin slices at a vertical slant to make “ribbons.”
 Sprinkle the ribbons over the whole pan of melty, cheesy, baked Mozzarella chicken rolls and watch the color party happen right in front of your eyes.

-This meal has summer dinner written all over it.
 The fresh basil, the tomato sauce, the creamy spinach bursting out of the seams, the Italian herb smells that will waft out of your open windows and make your neighbors wonder if they can come for dinner, AND the happy nutrition stats?
 It’s all there.

 Would someone please outdo me with some kind of homegrown tomatoes made into homegrown sauce, because how amazing would that be?